 Treating every pupil as an individual is important to us and we welcome pupils with SEND, providing that teachers and the Inclusion Department can accommodate the level of support that they require.
-We do not, however, have the facilities to offer highly specialised and intensive treatment.
+We do not, however, have the facilities to offer highly specialised or intensive provision.